Frequently Asked Bondsman Questions

 Cash, Check or Credit

-• Why use a bonding company instead of paying cash?
+Why use a bail bond company instead of paying cash?

 Key factors are fast, easy and affordability.
 A bonding company will provide expertise throughout the duration of the case(s).

-Tennessee premium fee is 10%.
-Out of state premium fee is 15%.
+The Tennessee premium fee is 10%.
+The out-of-state premium fee is 15%

 Judges determine the amount on several factors, including but not limited to nature of the crime, defendants ties to the community and previous history.